fwupd/fwupd/docs/best-known-configuration.md

 When provisioning the client machine, we can set the BKC by setting `HostBkc=vendor-2021q1` in `/etc/fwupd/fwupd.conf`.

-Then any invocation of `fwupdmgr sync-bkc` will install or downgrade firmware on all compatible devices (UEFI, RAID, network adapter, & SAS HBA etc.) to make the system match a compatible set.
+Any invocation of `fwupdmgr sync` will install or downgrade firmware on all compatible devices (e.g. UEFI, RAID, network adapter, & SAS HBA) to make the system match a compatible set.
+The `fwupdmgr sync` command will also ensure that firmware is installed that matches the device branch, if the device has one assigned.

-Updating or downgrading firmware away from the *Best Known Configuration* is allowed, but the UI shows a warning.
+Updating or downgrading firmware away from the *Best Known Configuration* or to different branches is allowed, but the UI shows a warning.
-Using `fwupdmgr sync-bkc` will undo any manual changes and bring the machine back to the BKC.
+Using `fwupdmgr sync` will undo any manual changes and bring the machine back to the BKC.

 ## Local metadata